 2012 A Portrait of Canberra and of Canberrans 1979-2012

-Heide has given workshops and seminars to professional photographers in most states in Australia and in China, Hong Kong, The Philippines, Holland, UK and Germany.
+Heide has given workshops and seminars to professional and amateur photographers in most states in Australia and in China, Hong Kong, The Philippines, Holland, UK and Germany.
 In Australia the highlights have been two APSCON conventions, a Caxton Awards presentation to the Australian Advertising Industry in Cairns, and giving workshops at the Light of Australia convention in Sydney, alongside such icons as Helmut Newton, Art Kane and Jay Maisel.
-In recent years, Heide has held seminars for small groups and one- on- one workshops, at her home Narooma.
+In recent years, Heide was a keynote speaker at the "Hair of the Dog" convention in Brisbane, and speaks and judges regularly at local community and photography meetings.

 Work included in numerous joint exhibitions throughout Europe and Asia.